top of page

 ree

-Whatever trauma you may be facing, I'm cheering for you.
+Whatever trauma you may be facing friends, I'm rooting for you.
 Don’t hesitate like I did—reach out to a family member or friend, join a support group, or give counseling a try.
 Take it from me, seeking help isn’t weak, it’s actually the strongest thing you can do.
+And hey, you just never know who you may be helping and inspiring along the way!

 Comments